Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 Norton’s Web Supervision is great for limiting which websites your kids can access.
 It accurately blocked dozens of different sites during my tests — with the ability to block 45+ different categories, including “Cult”, “Hate Speech”, and even “Abortion”.
 It automatically sets filters based on your child’s age, but it also gives users the choice to toggle all of the parental controls separately.
 Plus, kids can’t use a VPN to bypass any of the blocks.

-Norton Safe Family also offers a “School Time” mode, which only allows access to websites and apps that a parent deems to be important for their children’s education — this is an extremely helpful feature for any kids that may be involved in virtual school.
+Norton Safe Family also offers a “School Time” mode, which allows access only to websites and apps that a parent deems important for their children’s education.
+This is an extremely helpful feature for any kids who may be involved in virtual school.

 Unfortunately, Norton’s parental control app has a few issues.
-It doesn’t work on Mac computers or Chromebooks, and it’s way too easy for a tech-savvy kid to bypass the web filter and YouTube and search monitoring on Windows.
+It doesn’t work on Mac computers, and most features don’t work on Chromebooks.
+It’s too easy for a tech-savvy kid to bypass the web filter and YouTube and search monitoring on Windows, too, but parents are notified if a child removes the extension or app.

-However, overall I was impressed by Norton Safe Family — its content filtering, app blocking, usage limits, location tracking, and YouTube monitoring features work well, and it’s definitely one of the most intuitive and comprehensive parental control apps on the market.
-You can get the parental controls bundled with Norton’s Deluxe and Advanced plans, or as a competitively-priced standalone yearly subscription, which costs $49.99 / year*.
+However, overall, I was impressed by Norton Safe Family — its content filtering, app blocking, usage limits, location tracking, and YouTube monitoring features work well.
+You can get the parental controls bundled with Norton’s Deluxe plan, or as a competitively-priced standalone yearly subscription, which costs $49.99 / year*.

-Norton’s Privacy Monitor keeps your personally identifying information (PII) from data brokers.
-Data brokers harvest metadata from thousands of different sites to build an identity profile, which can include your last several addresses, the names of your family members, your favorite brands, birthday, and gender — and these data brokers then sell that aggregated information to the highest bidder.
+Norton’s Privacy Monitor helps you purge your personally identifying information (PII) from data brokers.
+Data brokers harvest metadata from thousands of different sites to build an identity profile and then sell that aggregated information to the highest bidder.
+Currently, Privacy Monitor is only available in the US.

-Overall, Norton’s Privacy Monitor is a simple but useful tool that makes it easy to remove personal information from over 25 data broker directories with a few clicks.
+Overall, Norton’s Privacy Monitor is a simple but useful tool that makes it easy to remove personal information from the major data broker directories with a few clicks.
+The feature is not unique — McAfee offers something similar with its Personal Data Cleanup feature — but it works well.

-Norton’s default system tune-up tools are fast, efficient, and fairly comprehensive, but purchasing the Utilities Ultimate upgrade gets you some of the best system optimization tools on the market.
+Norton’s default system tune-up tools are fast and efficient but pretty basic.
 This is what Norton offers for its base device optimization package:

 • Optimize disk — Defragments your hard drive.